mobxjs/mobx/docs/intro/concepts.md

 ## Linting

-If you find it hard to adopt the mental model of MobX, configure it to be very strict and warn at run-time whenever you deviate from these patterns.
+If you find it hard to adopt the mental model of MobX, configure it to be very strict and warn at runtime whenever you deviate from these patterns.
 Check out [linting MobX](../refguide/configure.md#linting-options).